Skip to content

 7. Remove and Serve: When the upper chamber is full and the gurgling sound intensifies, remove the Moka pot from the heat source.

-8. Swirl and Pour: Give the pot a gentle swirl to blend the crema—the rich, caramel-coloured foam on top.
-Pour your freshly brewed coffee into your favourite cup or mug.
+8. Swirl and Pour: Give the pot a gentle swirl to blend the crema, the rich, caramel-coloured foam on top.
+Pour your freshly brewed coffee into your favourite cup or mug and enjoy the delicious aroma that builds around you.

 Remember, perfecting your technique with the Moka pot takes practice.
 Adjustments in heat and timing will help you customise your coffee to perfection with your specific Moka pot.